iovano/coyote/README.md

-# coyote
+# COYOTE

-This application uses *ir-ctl* and *RPi.GPIO* to implement a infrared motion detection system on a *Raspberry Pi (RPi)* device.
-The app can be used to trigger various events (e.g. lighting control, audio playback, notification messages...) either on motion detection or according to a configured time schedule.
+This application uses *ir-ctl* and *RPi.GPIO* to implement an infrared motion detection system on a *Raspberry Pi (RPi)* device.
+The app can be used to trigger various events (e.g. lighting on/off, audio playback, intrusion notification messages via e-mail...) either on motion detection or according to a configured time schedule.

 The file /config/default.yaml contains a configuration example of how to set up the COYOTE application.